 After the instrument is calibrated, the calibration report is generated.
 Templates generated in Microsoft Word and Excel are available to simplify this procedure and to ensure consistency in the reporting format.
 The reports are printed on official NIST letterhead or the required NIST logo is used.
-A sample report is found in Appendix B. Upon completion of the requested calibration, the final calibration report is reviewed and initialed by the preparer, the technical reviewer, the Group Leader and the Division Chief, electronic signatures are acceptable.
+A sample report is found in Appendix B. A sample NIST report is provided in this procedure with the required elements identified by the corresponding letter in red font.
+Upon completion of the requested calibration, the final calibration report is reviewed and initialed by the preparer, the technical reviewer, the Group Leader and the Division Chief, electronic signatures are acceptable.
 A copy of the signed report is maintained in the customer's DG folder located in room H127 of building 245 and in the customer's electronic file.
 The original or an electronic equivalent is sent to the customer within the container of the returned equipment, or by mail if requested by the customer.
 An electronic version of the final report is uploaded to the E-commerce ordering system.
 The instrument(s) is(are) then repackaged in the original container, or a more suitable one, for return shipping.
 A shipping form is prepared by the Group Secretary or the shipping page of the NIST online ordering system is printed and attached to the box.
 The NIST shipping department collects the box from the designated RPD shipping collection space.